MarsTechHAN/ch552tool/README.md

 ch55x-tool
 ------------

-An open sourced python command line flash tool for flashing WinChipHead CH55x series 8051 USB micro controllers, including CH551, CH552, CH553, CH554, and CH559  with bootloader version 2.30 or 2.31.
+An open sourced python command line flash tool for flashing WinChipHead CH55x series 8051 USB micro controllers, including CH551, CH552, CH553, CH554, and CH559  with bootloader version(BTV) 2.30, 2.31, v2.40.
+(You can check the verision by using the official CH55x Tool.)

 Usage
 ------------